 It is psychosomatic: psycho = “relating to the mind or psychology” and somatic = “relating to the body.”
 They work together in most cases.
 Most, if not all, emotional & mental phenomena activate respective nerve pathways, which are, of course, physical.

-If you can FEEL it, there’s a nerve somewhere bringing sensory data to the upper brain (cerebral cortex).
-In response, the brain and nerves send signals back out to the muscles, organs, and systems of the body, stimulating them into action, or inaction (inhibition), as a response to what the sensory system is perceiving.
+If you can FEEL it, there’s a physical nerve somewhere bringing physical sensory data to the upper brain (cerebral cortex).
+In response, the brain and nerves send signals back out to the muscles, organs, and systems of the body, stimulating them into action (excitation), or inaction (inhibition), as a response of what the sensory system is perceiving.

 Some nerves lead to various muscles, causing them to contract.
 As muscles contract, they tend to bulge and harden (see illustrations to right and below).
 This can press on certain adjacent blood vessels or nerves.
 Sometimes the nerve goes to an organ, causing digestive or metabolic problems.

 If this happens once in a while, or the emotional event is of low-level intensity, it’s usually no problem.
 But if it does not get resolved, and there’s a longer term, persistent process going on, and of greater intensity, and the respective brain-nerve-muscle pathway(s) stay(s) stimulated long enough, often enough, this produces chronic (habitual) muscle tension or “tight muscles.”
 Or hyper-active organs, eventually degenerating or breaking down.

 Chronically “tight muscles” can physically impinge on other nerve trunks or restrict blood flow to an area, or otherwise irritate other nerves and soft tissues.
 It can become a vicious cycle, and very often, it all originates in the sub- or unconscious parts of the brain and mind, unknown to the person.

 Restricted blood flow (called ischemia) reduces oxygen levels (called hypoxia). …